 I often say girls’ relationships are their most important classrooms.
 It’s in our first intimate relationships where we learn how to stand up for ourselves, negotiate to get what we want, and compromise.

-But it’s also in friendship that many of us learn to value the relationship over ourselves.
-It’s where we internalize the belief that preserving a connection – and someone else’s opinion of us — is more important than saying what we really think.
+But it’s also in friendship that many of us learn to value being liked over what we think and feel.
+It’s where we internalize the belief that preserving a connection – and someone else’s opinion of us — is more important than speaking our hearts.

 Over time, as we choose not to speak up and tell that friend to stop bossing us around, or that she’s been neglecting us, or that we’d like her to stop asking us how much we paid for our clothes, two things happen: the muscles to assert our feelings atrophy.
 And our beliefs about conflict – namely, that we should avoid it if we don’t know what the outcome will be – start to direct our choices.

 That girl who refuses, over and over again, to tell her friend how she feels because “what’s the point” and “she won’t care, anyway,” may become the woman who refuses to ask for a raise because “what’s the point” and “there’s no money, anyway.”

 As I tell my undergraduate students, if you can’t tell your roommate that you need her to turn down the music at 1 am, you won’t magically be able to ask a colleague to stay later to help you meet a deadline.

 If you’re parenting a girl, encourage her to advocate for herself just for the sake of using her voice and communicating her value.
 If you’re a recovering girl, these lessons apply to you, too.
 Speak up, for the sake of speaking up.
 Every day, all around us, we have the chance to practice.

 Because we need to be able to deal with rejection if we want to ever hear the word “yes.”